saurabhlondhe/Hybrid-Cloud-Automation-Using-Ansible-ManageIQ-/chapter1/README.md

 # Intorduction to ManageIQ
 - ManageIQ is an Open Source Cloud management platform.
 The ManageIQ project founded by Red Hat In 2014 as a community  project.
 It is written in Ruby with RoR (Ruby on Rails) as platform.
-- For getting started get a ManageIQ instanses from [here](http://manageiq.org/download/)
+- For getting started get a ManageIQ instances from [here](http://manageiq.org/download/)

 ---
 ### Installation